Showing all 8 results

 - Corticosteroids are effective in treating Hayfever.
 In rare cases, very disabling symptoms of Hayfever may benefit from the use of systemic (oral) corticosteroids for short periods.
 However corticosteroids are better used locally in the form of nasal sprays and are considered to be more effective than antihistamine nasal sprays.

 - Decongestants can be used in short periods to relieve nasal congestion to help alleviate Hayfever symptoms.
-These medications are available as nasal sprays, tablets and other formulations for inhalation.
+These medications are available as nasal sprays such as Mometasone, tablets and other formulations for inhalation.